Models of Software Development Life Cycle

 1. Waterfall Software Development Model

-Waterfall model is the models of software development life cycle, where software development process is divided into different phases.
+The waterfall model is the model of the software development life cycle, where the software development process is divided into different phases.
 The output of one phase works as input for the next phase.
-The development of next phase starts only when the previous phase is complete.
+The development of the next phase starts only when the previous phase is complete.

-Requirement analysis is the first phase of Waterfall software development life cycle which define the system inputs, processes, outputs and interfaces.
+Requirement analysis is the first phase of the Waterfall software development life cycle which defines the system inputs, processes, outputs, and interfaces.
 In this phase, all the possible business requirements are gathered and documented in a software requirement specification (SRS).

-The software requirement specifications are studied in this phase and system design is prepared based on that requirements.
-It specifies the required hardware, system requirements and overall system architecture of the software .
+The software requirement specifications are studied in this phase and system design is prepared based on those requirements.
+It specifies the required hardware, system requirements, and overall system architecture of the software.

 In this phase, system design is converted into source code using any suitable programming language.
 Here, each module of the software is developed and checks whether the module is working correctly or not (Unit Testing).

-Testing and Integration phase is very important phase of software development life cycle which ensure the quality and efficiency of the software.
-When the development of each module has done, then all modules are integrated into a system following the testing process.
+The testing and Integration phase is a very important phase of the software development life cycle which ensures the quality and efficiency of the software.
+When the development of each module is done, then all modules are integrated into a system following the testing process.

 Here, each module is tested for their interactions with each other module.
-The system testing consists of different types of testing activities such as alpha testing, beta testing and acceptance testing.
-This phase perform all the testing activities to make sure that the system meets the software requirements specification.
+System testing consists of different types of testing activities such as alpha testing, beta testing, and acceptance testing.
+This phase performs all the testing activities to make sure that the system meets the software requirements specification.

-During this phase, if the software not run properly or found any problem, the developer shall fix the problem and the updated in server.
-Developer also enhances the software with more features and released better versions to improve the software quality.
+During this phase, if the software does not run properly or finds any problem, the developer shall fix the problem and the updated in server.
+The developer also enhanced the software with more features and released better versions to improve the software quality.

 Waterfall Software Development Life Cycle Model

-The advantages of Waterfall model are as follows –
+The advantages of the Waterfall model are as follows –

-• It is suitable for small projects where requirements are easy to understood
+• It is suitable for small projects where requirements are easy to understand.

 • Easy to arrange tasks.